 You.
 Cannot.
 Afford.
 To.
 Be.
 A. Fulltime.
 Stay-at-home-mom.
 You just can’t.

 What’s that you say?
 Your husband is a banker?
-And your daddy is rich?
-Your spouse adores you – even though you gained, like, 40 pounds with each pregnancy?
-I don’t care.
-It makes zero financial sense for any of those 5.1 million women in the United States who are stay-at-home moms (thanks, Census data).
-That is about one in five married-couple families who have decided to put their family’s futures in jeopardy.
+And your family is rich?
+Your spouse adores you?
+Doesn't matter.
+It makes zero financial sense for any of those 5.1 million women in the United States who are stay-at-home moms (per Census data).
+That is about one-in-five married-couple families who have decided to put their family’s futures in jeopardy.